llnl/benchpark/docs/basic-tutorial.rst

 This tutorial will guide you through using Benchpark to run a strong scaling experiment with the `Kripke benchmark <https://github.com/LLNL/Kripke>`_ on an AWS instance.

+Video recording of `Benchpark tutorial as part of the HPCIC tutorial series <https://www.youtube.com/watch?v=AeaUfpybJfg>`_ held on September 3, 2025.

 It was last presented at the `International Conference on eScience (eScience)
 <https://www.escience-conference.org/2025/>`_ on September 16, 2025.
 The event was a
 half-day tutorial along with Ramble.